alex-mous/TechClubBot/README.md

 * * *

-### Installation

-To add the Bot to your own Discord server, please contact mee for the OAuth access.

-* * *

 ### Usage

 Access the follow bot help page with !help.
-All voting commands, as well as those under the Admin Only heading require the "Admin" role.
+All voting commands, as well as those under the Leadership Only heading require the "Leadership" role, with the same permissions as required to execute the commands (such as permission to ban users to use the !ban command).

 #### General Commands